A0614WEN/Elevator/README.md

 # Elevator
-This is an interesting question in my study of OOP (Java).
+This is an interesting problem in my study of OOP (Java).